edgedb/easy-edgedb/chapter16/index.md

     annotation description := 'A place with 50 or more buildings.
 Anything else is an OtherPlace';
     population: int64;
     index on (.name ++ ': ' ++ <str>.population) {
-      annotation title := 'Lists city name and population for use in game function get_city_names';
+      annotation title := 'Lists city name and population for display in Long Library stage';
     }
 }
 ```

-`get_city_names` isn't a real function; we're just pretending that it's used somewhere in the game and is important to remember.

 ## More functions for strings